The Jury of Fate

 The Jury of Fate is a 1917 American silent drama film directed by Tod Browning.
 Mabel Taliaferro plays a brother and sister dual role in the film, which is set in Canada.
 With no prints of The Jury of Fate located in any film archives, it is a lost film.

 Plot

-As described in a film magazine, Henri Labordie (Tavernier) is the father of twins.
-Jeanne (Taliaferro) is sweet and winsome while her brother Jaques (Taliaferro), pampered by her father, is ill-tempered.
+As described in a film magazine, Henri Labordie is the father of twins.
+Jeanne is sweet and winsome while her brother Jaques, pampered by her father, is ill-tempered.
 When Jaques dies through his own caddishness, Jeanne, to spare her father from the shock, clips off her hair and dons boys clothing so that her father will think that it was her and not Jaques who drowned in a stream.
 When Labordie dies, Jeanne's deception ends when she goes to Montreal to fulfill an ancient pact, and there she finds happiness.